 Once you’ve narrowed down your choice of colleges a little, try to visit them on one of the upcoming open days.
 It is useful, but not essential to book onto an Open Day at a particular college: you can usually get pretty cheap accommodation there if you’re travelling a long way.
 You may also have the chance to attend a ‘subject tea’ where you’ll be able to ask tutors about the course you’re applying for and what it entails at that college, which can be really insightful.
 On the other hand, all colleges are open to prospective students at the main Open Days and there are usually lots of people on hand to whom you can direct your questions.
 Try to speak to members of your faculty, current students, tutors and members of the colleges you are interested in to build up a picture of what life at that particular college is like and whether you would fit in well.
 You may find that you fall head-over-heels in love with the first college you go into, and you can spend the rest of the day wandering around one of Oxford or Cambridge’s many fantastic museums and galleries.
+If you aren’t able to visit in person then take advantage of virtual open days or simply have a look online at photos.

-It may be tempting to scour the applications statistics for the college with the best success rate for your subject, but this isn’t necessarily the best course of action.
-Both Oxford and Cambridge have very sophisticated pooling systems to ensure that the best candidates are in the running for a place even if the college they applied to is over-subscribed.
-Moreover, remember that if you’re looking at the least competitive college, so will lots of other people and there may end up being lots more applicants than you were expecting!
 The last thing to say is that almost everyone at Oxford and Cambridge loves their college and wouldn’t swap their time there for the world.
 Belonging to a college – living there, learning there and relaxing there – is a fantastic experience, and one that will really define your time at Oxford or Cambridge, so enjoy the process, but don’t get too hung up about it.
 Best of luck!